Bounds and extremal graphs for monitoring edge-geodetic sets in graphs: Graphs of given girth

 \begin{theorem} Let $G$ be a $2$-connected graph with girth $g$ at least $4$.
 If $G$ has $n$ vertices, then $meg(G) \leq \frac{4n}{g-3}.$ \end{theorem}

 \begin{proof} Let $G$ be a $2$-connected graph on $n$ vertices with girth $g \geq 4$.
 We construct a vertex subset $M$ of $G$ recursively, and claim that $M$ is an MEG-set of $G$.
 To begin with, we initialize $M$ by picking an arbitrary vertex of $G$.
 Next, we add an arbitrary vertex to $M$ that is at distance at least $\frac{g - 3}{4}$ from any vertex of $M$.
 We repeat this process until every vertex of $V(G) \setminus M$ are at a distance strictly less than $\frac{g - 3}{4}$ from some vertex of $M$.
-We want to note that $M$ can also be obtained by applying a greedy algorithm to find a maximal independent set in the $(\frac{g-3}{4})$-th power of $G$.
+We want to note that $M$ can also be obtained by applying a greedy algorithm to find a maximal independent set in the $\lceil(\frac{g-3}{4})-1\rceil$-th power of $G$ when the girth is large enough.